CodeYourFuture/curriculum/content/js2/blocks/multiple-params/index.md

 +++

 We can now take on another test case: when there are multiple query parameters in the url string.
+In the case where the query string has multiple parameters, then each key-value pair is separated by a `&` (ampersand) symbol

 ```js
 test("given a query string with multiple key-value pairs, returns them in object form", function () {